 Draft Secondary Plan Policy Comment Number Date Source Comment Summary Staff Response b) Buildings meet the green design requirements of Section 3.4 and the GID Implementation Strategy.
 70 6.4.10 In addition to policies 6.3.7 and 6.3.8, the following additional built form policies shall apply to all development located within a Node: a) Buildings with long façades shall be designed with architectural articulation and changes in material to create interesting building forms, compatible development which breaks up the visual impact of the massing.
 Articulated massing may include: building stepping/façade step-backs, layered massing (horizontal or vertical) and modulation and change in materials and colour. b) The massing and articulation of buildings taller than five storeys shall provide appropriate transitions to areas with lower permitted heights, minimizing impact on the street level as well as shadow impacts.
 A minimum step-back of 3m-6m shall be implemented at the 5th storey.
 The floorplates of floors above the fifth storey generally shall be a maximum of 1000 square metres.
 Figure 3 indicates the general built form that is to be achieved. c) All buildings should be finished with high quality, enduring materials, such as stone, brick and glass.
 44 April 11, 2013 Infrastructure Ontario Step back at the 5 th floor of buildings with a max.
 8 storey height not necessary and does not create an attractive or implementable building form.
 Should delete policy and graphic.
 Built form and other design guidance should be contained in design guidelines for the community if not covered by City's general design documents.
 No change to policy.
 Consistent with Downtown Secondary Plan.
 Flexibility to built form policies is provided in the Implementation section (See policy 11.2.7.1.3).
-(See policy 11.2.6.3.2.6) 71 6.4.12 As indicated in policy 6.4.12, Employment Mixed Use 1 areas provide for a range of employment uses as well as residential uses.
-The following uses 4 Dec.
-17, 2012 Carm Piccoli/Mario Venditti Section provides for a range of Employment Uses and Residential Uses.
-Does this permit Higher Density Residential Uses in the form of Condominiums and Apartments?
-No change to permitted residential uses.
-Policy would only permit live/work uses.
-Freestanding residential buildings are not permitted.
+(See policy 11.2.6.3.2.6) 71 6.4.12 As indicated in policy 6.4.12, 4 Dec.
+17, Carm Section provides for a range of Employment No change to permitted residential uses.
+Employment Mixed Use 1 areas provide 2012 Piccoli/Mario Uses and Residential Uses.
+Does this permit Policy would only permit live/work uses. for a range of employment uses as well Venditti Higher Density Residential Uses in the form Freestanding residential buildings are not as residential uses.
+The following uses of Condominiums and Apartments? permitted.